-- (1) The 2023 Senior Credit Facility and Term Loans are supported by a borrowing base of 52 unencumbered hotel properties. - (2) The \$125 Million Revolver and the \$75 Term Loan are secured by pledges of the equity in the entities (and affiliated entities) that own 13 lodging properties. - (3) The \$410 million term loan with Bank of America, N.A. is secured by pledges of the equity in the entities (and affiliated entities) that own 27 lodging properties. - (4) The Bank of Cascades mortgage loan is comprised of two promissory notes that are secured by the same collateral and cross-defaulted. - (5) These loans are subject to mortgage debt and secured by the same collateral. - (6) As part of the NCI Transaction, a subsidiary of the GIC Joint Venture assumed a PACE loan of approximately \$6.5 million.
+(1) The 2023 Senior Credit Facility and Term Loans are supported by a borrowing base of 53 unencumbered hotel properties.

+(2) The \$125 Million Revolver and the \$125 Million Term Loan are secured by pledges of the equity in the entities (and affiliated entities) that own 15 lodging properties.

+(3) The \$410 million term loan with Bank of America, N.A. is secured by pledges of the equity in the entities (and affiliated entities) that own 25 lodging properties and two parking garages.
+The balance of the loan is \$396.0 million at December 31, 2024.

+(4) As part of the NCI Transaction, a subsidiary of the GIC Joint Venture assumed a PACE loan of approximately \$6.5 million.
 The loan bears fixed interest at 6.10%, has an amortization period of 20 years, and matures on July 31, 2040.
-The PACE loan is secured by an assessment lien imposed by the County of Tarrant, Texas for the benefit of the lender. - (7) In February 2024, we successfully closed the 2024 Term Loan.
-Proceeds from the 2024 Term Loan financing and advances on our \$400 Million Revolver were used to repay in full this \$225 million term loan that was scheduled to mature in February 2025.
-The 2024 Term Loan provides for a fully extended maturity date of February 2029.
-See "Part II Item 8.
-Financial Statement and Supplementary Information Note 6 Debt."
+The PACE loan is secured by an assessment lien imposed by the County of Tarrant, Texas for the benefit of the lender.

+(5) Pro rata debt represents our portion of total debt taking into consideration only our pro rata share of the joint venture debt.